Fresh VS Frozen Fruits & Veggies

 Frozen fruits and veggies are frozen shortly after they are harvested and are generally allowed to fully ripen before they are picked.
 This means they are at their nutritional peak and are generally packed with vitamins, minerals and antioxidants.
 I think one of the best things about frozen produce is that you get to enjoy your favourites, even when they aren’t in season.
 Not to mention they are super convenient when you are running low on time and need something to cook quickly!

-When it comes to preserving nutrients in your veggies, the way you cook them is of more importance than what state you buy them in.
+When it comes to preserving nutrients in your veggies, the way you cook vegetables is of more importance than what state you buy them in.
 For example, boiling your vegetables in lots of water can cause them to leach out all of their vitamins.
 I recommend steaming your veggies to preserve the most amount of nutrients.
-If you want to know more about the best way to cook your veggies, you can check out my blog here.

 As I said earlier, one of the best things about frozen fruit and veggies is that you can quickly whip up meals when you’re short on time and use ingredients that may not always be in season.